samjulien/blog/_posts/2018-08-12-auth0-architecture-running-in-multiple-cloud-providers-and-regions.markdown

 This is how we achieve high availability: all services (including databases) have running instances on every availability zone (AZ).
 If one AZ is down due to a data center failure, we still have two AZs to serve requests from.
 If the entire region is down or having errors, we can update Route53 to failover to us-west-1 and resume operations.

+{% include tweet_quote.html quote_text="We achieve high availability by running all services instances on every AWS availability zone" %}

 We have different maturity levels for service failover: some services, like user search v2 (that builds a cache on Elasticsearch) might work but with slightly stale data; still, core functionality keeps working as expected.